NEW ADDRESS: 1025 N. HOUSTON RD, WARNER ROBINS, GA 31093

 When most people think of artery disease, they think of atherosclerosis (“hardening” of the arteries), a common condition that happens when sticky plaque deposits collect inside the walls of the arteries.
 But there are other types of artery diseases, including problems that affect the biggest artery in your body — the aorta.

-Aa a Fellow of the American College of Surgeons, Allison Burkett, MD, FACS, has extensive experience in diagnosing and treating aortic disease in her patients at Middle Georgia Vascular Surgery in Warner Robins, Georgia.
+Aa a Fellow of the American College of Surgeons, Allison Burkett, MD, FACS, has extensive experience in diagnosing and treating aortic disease in her patients at Middle Georgia Vascular Surgery Center & Vein Solutions in Warner Robins, Georgia.
 Here’s what she wants you to know about aortic disease, including its symptoms and its management.

 Understanding aortic disease